Confused by the complex primary school system in the Netherlands? We explain how it works, from educational approaches to international options.

 Since August 2020, 20 primary schools across the country have been taking part in a pilot project for more flexible school hours and vacations.
 The pilot will run for five years, until August 2025.
 In the meantime, the quality of these schools is being closely monitored.
 If they experience positive results, it will hopefully become easier for parents to take some vacation days at their own convenience – at least a few days here and there.

 School hours aren’t fixed either.
 Most schools start between 8:30 and 9:00 and finish between 14:45 and 15:30.
-Many schools are off on Wednesday afternoon.
-Children go to playdates or birthday parties, or attend a local sports club, music school or another activity, usually subsidized by the municipality.
+Many schools are off on Wednesday afternoons.
+Children go to playdates or birthday parties, or attend a local sports club, music school, or another activity, usually subsidized by the municipality.
 Some other schools have five school days of equal length, so they finish earlier each afternoon.

 By law, primary schools have to teach a minimum of 7,520 hours during the eight years of school, with the majority of the hours in the last four years.
 This translates to about 26–28 hours per week, including at least two hours of gym class/physical education (PE) and a minimum of 45 minutes of break time per day.